 Three-step SAN deployment maximizes benefits

 Phasing in a SAN offers a number of benefits and can maximize the return on investment, according to SAN maker Gadzoox Networks Inc. (www.gadzoox.com).
-A phased deployment also reduces
+A phased deployment also reduces risk and eases the learning curve, the company says.

 The logical place to start is with a department in the enterprise that has a managed or unmanaged hub, and connects the existing server to the new SAN, which is connected to the storage devices.
 Using existing SCSI arrays with a protocol converter helps to protect the existing storage investment and eases implementation.